 A Guide to the Key Neighborhoods in San Miguel de Allende

 Choosing the right neighborhood is one of the most important parts of buying real estate in San Miguel de Allende.
 While the city is compact, each area offers a distinct balance of walkability, privacy, price point, and lifestyle.
 Some neighborhoods are ideal for full-time residents who want easy access to daily services, while others appeal to buyers seeking views, quiet surroundings, or newer construction.
-Understanding how each neighborhood functions can help buyers choose a location that aligns with how they plan to live.
+Understanding how each neighborhood functions can help buyers choose a location that aligns with how they plan to live in San Miguel

 Centro Histórico

 Centro is the historic heart of San Miguel de Allende and remains the most iconic part of the city.
 Its cobblestone streets, colonial architecture, and proximity to restaurants, galleries, markets, and cultural events make it highly desirable.
 Living in Centro means being able to walk to nearly everything, from the Jardín to festivals and dining.
 Homes in this area are often older and may require renovation, but they offer unmatched character and access to the center of city life.
+Learn more in our Centro Histórico neighborhood guide.

 Guadiana